We explain how we compile the monthly figures, and what they mean.

 Spike monitors about 200,000 stories per hour, in over 60 languages, categorising content from each one by country, topic and publisher, and gathering data on topics, authors, and videos associated with each story.
 We track the speed at which each story spreads on Facebook and Twitter, as well as native content on Facebook, Twitter, Instagram, and Youtube.

 Spike users can see what content is engaging users in any niche topic or location, and so can put their periscope up and view trends on any site or sites across the web.
-They can get on viral trends extremely fast, as Spike has been scientifically proven to predict 79% of viral breakout stories within an hour of publication.
+They can get on viral trends extremely fast, as Spike has been scientifically proven to predict 79 percent of viral breakout stories within an hour of publication.

 Each month, we compile the total number of articles published by all sites and detected by Spike, and the social data associated with them.
-We restrict the monthly published rankings to interactions with English-language content only for now, though we’ve done ranking for other languages and countries as well.
+We restrict the monthly published rankings to interactions with English-language content only for now, though we’ve done rankings for other languages and countries as well.

 What Sites Do We Cover?